rehive/docs-portal/content/extensions/get-started/examples.md

 Rehive has an extensive list of Python resources and examples.

-Our **base extension framework** is publically available here:
+Our **base extension framework** is publicly available here:

 https://github.com/rehive/service-framework

 We advise using this as a starting point if you are happy working with Django.
 If you intend using another framework you can still use the above as "conceptual" guide.
-This example includes the minimum requirements to support a Rehive aproved multi-company extension.
+This example includes the minimum requirements to support a Rehive approved multi-company extension.

 There is also a **simplified demo** written in Flask to show how webhooks can be used to power an extension: